fr0mn3w/newsite/content/Documentation/Prototyping.md

 - The venue reached full capacity with approximately 100 attendees.
 - Online feedback after the event was consistently positive, highlighting the quality of presentations and the sense of community.
-- [Vin](https://publish.obsidian.md/new/Vin), [Tommy](https://publish.obsidian.md/new/Tommy), and [Vince](https://publish.obsidian.md/new/Vince) were able to discover a comedic banter, that included making jokes, or using the sound effects from the Rodecaster Pro during the demos.
+- [[Vin]], [[Tommy]], and [[Vince]] were able to discover a comedic banter, that included making jokes, or using the sound effects from the Rodecaster Pro during the demos.
 Comedy would become a core element of projects going forward.

 **Challenges:**